mnielsen/finding_scenius/finding_scenius.md

 great painter, you upped your chances by a factor of perhaps a thousand by the good fortune of being born in Florence in the 15th century, rather than (say) in North American in the 20th century.

+We often think in terms of people such as Michaelangelo, Botticelli _et al_ being born with extraordinary, one in a hundred million levels of talent.
+But the lesson of Florence is that this is false.
+These people were, at most, one in 10,000 types of talent.
+Indeed, they were probably far less: after all, painting was closed as a career to the great majority of Florentines, most of whom were of the wrong gender, or too poor, or had some other barrier.

+What truly set Michaelangelo _et al_ apart wasn't talent.
+It was their great good fortune in being in the right place at the right time.
+Their genius derived from scenius.

+**Scenius is not merely a statistical fluke:** Might there be some way avoid this conclusion that the genius of the Florentines derived from scenius?
+For example, you might wonder whether Florence was, perhaps, just a statistical fluke?
+After all, no matter the importance of scenius, some otherwise unremarkable communities will contain an excess of artists, just by the luck of the draw.
+Maybe the key to Florence's success wasn't scenius, it was simply luck.

+In the appendix to these notes I set up a simple statistical model to test the idea that Florence was just lucky.
+In particular, I test the _genius hypothesis_, the idea that what makes someone like Michaelangelo great is some intrinsic property of that person.
+According to this hypothesis, he could have been brought up in another small town of 100,000 and, provided the town had some sort of artistic community, he still would have matured into a great artist.
+In the appendix I show that the creativity we find in Florence cannot be accounted for by the genius hypothesis, even by the luck of the draw.
+Instead, it seems that we must take seriously the _scenius hypothesis_, which states that while intrinsic properties are important, the environment in which a creative type works may be even more important.

+**Wasn't it just that Florence was the right place at the right time?** In this explanation, we say that a few things came together:
+  (1) the ideas, techniques and technologies of art had advanced to a point where it opened up a whole new world of artistic possibilities; (2) Florence already had a community of artists who were already on the leading edge (true); and (3) the success of the Medici and other families created a business model to support artistic endeavours.

 **Scenius is causative:** An interesting contrast to Florence is the small town of Los Alamos during World War II.
 Living in the town were